googleinterns/dagger-query/README.md

 3. Use bash script `dagger-query-ui.sh` located in a `project` folder for starting a server and opening a website! 👾 Pass a path to the `dagger_query_server` target as the parameter.
     > ./dagger-query-ui.sh YOUR_PATH

+If the website does not open, you need to start it manually by clicking on the file `src/com/daggerqueryui/index.html`.

 ## Dagger Query UI: Getting started

 ### Using an example project